Roadmap to Reopening

 A return to Distance Learning will take place should 5% percent of students and staff on campus test positive within a 14-day period.
 We have an assigned Pandemic Coordinator who is the liaison with our local health department and is the main point of contact for any questions regarding practices, protocols or potential exposure.
 The Coordinator will record, track and report any positive cases.
 Any closure decisions will be made in consultation with SFDPH and will be consistent with privacy requirements such as the Family Education Rights and Privacy Act (FERPA) and Health Information Portability and Accountability Act (HIPAA).

-- In effort to be transparent with our community and share updates as we have them, we have outlined and implemented a detailed communications plan.
+- In an effort to be transparent with our community and share updates as we have them, we have outlined and implemented a detailed communications plan.

-- La Scuola sends weekly video messages from our Head of School to our community with an update on various aspects of the program, operations and any timely and relevant news that impacts our school.
+- La Scuola sends weekly video messages from our Head of School to our community with an update on various aspects of the program, operations, and any timely and relevant news that impacts our school.

 - Division Heads provide campus-level updates each week with classroom and grade-level direction and opportunities for feedback from parents.